AkshatGada/Getting-Started-/README.md

 ## Step 7: Confirm the Final Transaction Status

 After claiming the asset, verify the final state using the Bridge API:

-1. **Query the Bridge API Again:**
 Use Postman or a cURL command to ensure that the transaction state has been updated to **CLAIMED**.